jinkala2019/AMZ-CONNECT-NOVA-SONIC-INTEGRATION/DEPLOYMENT.md

-# Deployment Guide: Amazon Connect to Nova Sonic WebRTC Bridge
+# Deployment Guide: Amazon Connect to Nova Sonic WebRTC Bridge (ECS EC2)

-This guide explains how to deploy the WebRTC bridge that connects Amazon Connect to Nova Sonic using KVS signaling channels.
+This guide explains how to deploy the WebRTC bridge that connects Amazon Connect to Nova Sonic using KVS signaling channels with ECS EC2 for better performance and control over long-running calls.

 ## Architecture Overview